 We recently had the opportunity to chat with Colleen Small, the media specialist at Groveland Elementary in Minnesota, USA.
 She started using Makers Empire only a few months ago but is very happy she made the switch from Tinkercad.
-Compared to Tinkercad, both she and her students have found Makers Empire to be easier to use and more enjoyable.
+Compared to Tinkercad, both she and her students have found Makers Empire to be easier to use and more engaging.

-She explains, “I only see the student’s every two weeks, so they do lots on their own.”
+She explains, “I only see the students every two weeks, so they do lots on their own.”

 “Tinkercad is kinda clunky, enrolling kids is a disaster and I was very frustrated with it,” she says.

-Colleen was right.
 She says, “the students love it.
 They picked it up very quickly.
 Now, they are better at it than I am!”

-In a different way, Colleen liked Makers Empire’s teachers’ dashboard, which makes it easy to add your classes and then add students into those classes.
+In a different way, Colleen liked Makers Empire’s Teachers’ Dashboard, which makes it easy to add your classes and then add students into those classes.

-Another frustration with Tinkercad Colleen had was that it cannot be used on ipads.
-The wide use of ipads in elementary and middle schools makes this a real issue, especially at schools with 1:1 ipads.
-At Groveland Elementary, the 5th grade students all have 1:1 ipads.
+Another frustration with Tinkercad Colleen had was that it cannot be used on iPads.
+The wide use of iPads in elementary and middle schools makes this a real issue, especially at schools with 1:1 iPads.
+At Groveland Elementary, the 5th-grade students all have 1:1 iPads.

 Colleen explains, “The software is intuitive enough once the students do the challenges – they just get it.”

-When it came time for the students to do a lesson, she asked the students to draw out their ideas in 2D on engineering paper first and then render those designs into 3D using Makers Empire.
+During classes, Colleen asked the students to draw out their ideas in 2D on engineering paper first and then render those designs into 3D using Makers Empire.

-Recently, Colleen’s students did a lesson around the Ronald Dahl classic, Willy Wonka and the Chocolate Factory.
+Recently, Colleen’s students did a project around the Ronald Dahl classic, Willy Wonka and the Chocolate Factory.
 She set the stage by explaining that poor Willy Wonka doesn’t know how to make a chocolate mold and needs the students help.
 This human centered design builds empathy and is similar to the design process for real world applications.
 Plus, this lesson is cross curricular: students can read Willy Wonka and the Chocolate Factory in English, design their chocolate mold in art, calculate the capacity of their mold in math and then 3D design and print their molds in their technology class.

 Jeanette McConnell, Ph.D. is a passionate educator with a strong scientific background.
 She earned a bachelors degree in biochemistry at San Diego State University and went on to earn a doctoral degree in chemistry at the University of NSW.
 Throughout her studies she tutored her fellow students.
 Her experience presenting science shows and workshops to children convinced her of the value of a hands-on education.
 She believes Makers Empire is the way to make learning hands on and harness the power of 3D printing technology in education.